raimohanska/sensor-server/README.md

 Supports event collection through TCP and HTTP POST.
 The idea is that the sensors connect to the server and send data.

-Supports sending data over to Keen.IO and storing it into an InfluxDB database.
+Supports storing events into an InfluxDB database.

 Has some APIs that allow you to use Bacon.js for transforming and combining your data and controlling your home.